Three gorgeously easy ways to dye Easter eggs, using shaving foam, oil and crayons.

 My daughter loves sensory play with shaving foam, so this is her pick for egg decorating.
 Start by squirting some shaving foam on to a plate.

 Then add a few drops of food colouring.
-Our favourite food colourings, which we use for art and sensory play too, are Wilton Icing Colour Gels, which you can get from these affiliate links for Amazon.com and Amazon UK.
+Our favourite food colourings, which we use for art and sensory play too, are Wilton Icing Colour Gels (affiliate link).
 We have tried food colouring from our local store, but the colour was just too weak.
 The Wilton colours are much better – just put a tiny amount of the colours in the shaving foam and give it a stir.

 Place your egg in the foam and roll it around gently until it’s completely covered in the coloured foam.
 Leave it for at least a few hours – we leave ours overnight – then gently wipe away the remaining foam to reveal your design.